pydata/xarray/doc/internals.rst

 How to add a new backend
 ------------------------------------

-Adding a new backend for read support to Xarray is easy, and does not require to integrate any code in Xarray; all you need to do is approaching the following steps:
+Adding a new backend for read support to Xarray does not require to integrate any code in Xarray; all you need to do is approaching the following steps: